2014 Sylvania 300: Background

-Stewart said he would continue to cooperate in the grand jury proceeding.
-"I respect the time and effort spent by both the Ontario County District Attorney and the sheriff’s office in investigating this tragic accident," Stewart said in a statement.
-"I look forward to this process being completed, and I will continue to provide my full cooperation.”
-Stewart is expected to race this weekend and NASCAR has issued a statement allowing him to do so.
-"We are aware of the completed investigation and the announced next steps," NASCAR spokesman Brett Jewkes said in a statement.
-"First, our thoughts continue to be with all who have been impacted by this tragedy.
-We will monitor this process and stay in close contact with Stewart-Haas Racing.
-It would be inappropriate for NASCAR to comment on this case so we will continue to respect the process and authorities involved."

-Also on September 16, BK Racing sidelined Ryan Truex and put Travis Kvapil in the No. 83 car.
+On September 16, BK Racing sidelined Ryan Truex and put Travis Kvapil in the No. 83 car.
 This was a decision made quietly and wasn't announced till Friday, September 19.
 No reason was given as to why this happened and the team has not announced the immediate future beyond this weekend.
-“I didn’t have anything going on this weekend,” Kvapil said.
+“I didn't have anything going on this weekend,” Kvapil said.
 “We had talked about doing something with the 93.
 These are my guys here.
 I had been with them for the last two years and feel I had a hand in building this team.
-I don’t know what the plans are beyond this weekend, but it’s good to be back.”
+I don't know what the plans are beyond this weekend, but it's good to be back.”

 Entry list

 The entry list for the Sylvania 300 was released on Monday, September 15, 2014 at 10:01 a.m.
 Eastern time.
 Forty-three drivers were entered for the race.

 Practice

 First practice

 Brad Keselowski was the fastest in the first practice session with a time of 27.516 and a speed of 138.421 mph.